 Click for bio

-Margaret Stuart is Senior Vice President, Sales Strategy, Acceleration and Adoption at BlackBerry.
-She was previously the Managing Director for BlackBerry Canada.
-Margaret joined BlackBerry in 2014 from SAP where she served as Vice President, North American Business Development.
-Margaret has more than 20 years of experience in sales, product management and development with technology companies including SAP, Longview Solutions and Siemens Healthcare (now Cerner).
+Aaron Axworthy is Vice President, Enterprise Sales BlackBerry Canada.
+Aaron joined BlackBerry in August 2018 from Oracle Canada where he served as Regional Vice President, Infrastructure and Cloud Sales.
+Aaron has more than 20 years of IT experience in sales leadership, consulting and business development roles with technology companies including Oracle and IBM.

 President, Cisco Canada